enn-y/COMP2042_CW_hcycl5/README.md

 ## New Additions
 - Added 5 new blocks
 	- Bomb Block: The ball will disappear for 1 seconds, bomb image on the block
+      - Simulates an explosion upon hitting the bomb block
 	- Speed Block: The ball will increase speed by 2x, lightning image on the block
+      - Simulates an increase of ball speed upon hitting the speed block
 	- Slime Block: The ball will decrease by 70%, slime image on block
+      - Simulates an decrease of ball speed upon hitting the slime block
 	- Teleport Block: The ball x and y coordinate will randomly change within the game window, portal image on the block
+      - Simulates a random change in ball position
 	- Question Block: There is a 50% chance of getting a heart or losing a heart, question mark image on the block.
 However if the player is at 1 heart, the question block will always give a heart
+      - Simulates the heart block but with a twist
-- Different effects for each newly added block
+- Different effects for each newly added block, every block is unique in its effects
 - Added a pause game function
 	- Spacebar to pause game, corresponding message also displays
 	- Game pauses when spacebar is pressed